gradle/native-samples/README.md

 ## Simple Library (simple-library)

-This build just shows that Swift or C++ libraries can be built with Gradle.
+This build shows how a Swift or C++ libraries can be built with Gradle.
 There are no dependencies, just the library itself.

-To run it:
+To build the library:

 ```
-> cd simple-module
+> cd simple-library
 > ./gradlew assemble

 BUILD SUCCESSFUL in 0s